Lung stress and strain during mechanical ventilation: any safe threshold?

 Total Duration

-Researchers are evaluating how two different mechanical ventilation methods, low tidal volume ventilation (LTV) and airway pressure release ventilation (APRV), affect lung tissue mechanics in adults with Acute Respiratory Distress Syndrome (ARDS).
-The study aims to determine which ventilation mode better improves lung function and patient safety during mechanical ventilation.
-This is a prospective randomized crossover study comparing these two approaches in ARDS patients.
-Participants will receive APRV, a pressure-controlled ventilation method where high pressure is set based on plateau pressure during LTV, with specific timing for high and low pressures to promote lung recruitment and optimize breathing.
-The study compares APRV to LTV, assessing their effects on lung tissue mechanics and oxygenation.
-During the study, researchers will monitor the impact of the two ventilation methods on dynamic relative regional lung strain over a maximum of 4 hours.
-Participants will be assessed using clinical and respiratory measures to understand lung function changes.
-Safety and respiratory responses will be closely observed throughout the study period.
+Researchers are studying how two types of mechanical ventilation, low tidal volume ventilation (LTV) and airway pressure release ventilation (APRV), affect lung tissue mechanics in adults with Acute Respiratory Distress Syndrome (ARDS).
+The main goal is to determine which ventilation method better improves lung function and patient safety during mechanical ventilation.
+This prospective randomized crossover study is led by Union Hospital, Tongji Medical College, Huazhong University of Science and Technology.
+Participants will receive either APRV or LTV during the trial.
+In the APRV group, mechanical ventilation involves setting a high pressure based on the plateau pressure from LTV, with specific timing to maintain lung recruitment and optimize airflow.
+The study compares these two ventilation modes to observe their effects on lung tissue mechanics and respiratory function in ARDS patients.
+During the study, researchers will measure dynamic relative regional lung strain (DRRS), mechanical power, platform pressure, and mean airway pressure over a maximum of 4 hours.
+Participants will be closely monitored to evaluate how each ventilation method influences lung mechanics.
+The trial includes adults aged 18 to 80 years who meet specific ARDS criteria and are under invasive mechanical ventilation.
+Consent from patients or family members is required for participation.

 CONDITIONS